 It’s 2020, and the online marketing space is as competitive as ever.
 As a webmaster or if you have the unenviable job of managing a website, increasing site traffic should be one of your topmost goals.

 Today’s post is focused on “how to create viral pins to increase site traffic with Pinterest.”

-According to a report posted by Sprout Social; As of the first quarter of 2019, Pinterest reported 291 million monthly active users worldwide.
+As of the fourth quarter of 2019, Pinterest reported 335 million monthly active users worldwide.
 Over one-third of Pinterest’s current monthly active users are from the U.S., so there’s room for international audiences as well.

 Pinterest is a social media platform that allows users to upload, share, create, and share their interests.
 An Interest can be a meme, idea, quote, or anything represented in a visual or graphical form.
 Posting images or videos on Pinterest is also known as pinning; Pinning is the esoteric lingo for Pinterest users just like Twitter’s “tweet.”

 Pinterest is centered around an individual’s lifestyle, enabling you to share your Interest with other users and connect to other people with similar interests.
 Users can upload images from their devices or pin things they find on the internet using the Pinterest bookmarklet.

 Just like other social media platforms, users can assess regular social networking features like commenting, liking other people’s pins, repining to their own boards, following boards of colleagues and friends, and sharing pins on Facebook, Twitter or E-mail.
 As a website owner, you can also embed selected pins on your website or blog.